SORRY! NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2021!

 As of this writing, students will be required to wear masks, have their temperature checked when they enter and wash/sanitize their hands on a regular basis.
 Teachers and staff will continue to wear masks and practice cleanliness habits.
 We will seek to socially distance in classrooms as much as possible but this may not be possible on field trips and other group activities.
 The bottom line is that we will ALWAYS seek to follow the latest health guidelines.

-Light breakfast, hot healthy lunch and one snack prepared on-site in our commercial kitchen by school-trained chef.
+Light breakfast, hot healthy lunch and afternoon snack prepared on-site in our commercial kitchen by school-trained chef.
 Peanut-free menu and hearty meatless days.

 Students are expected to wear school-appropriate attire.
 We also ask that students wear tennis shoes or other similar footwear, but NO OPEN-TOE SHOES DUE TO SAFETY CONSIDERATIONS.